ViHtarb/Tooltip/README.md

 </dependency>
 ```
 ## SNAPSHOTS
 For using `snapshots` of development versions you need include the snapshots repo by adding the snapshot build to a dependent project.
-To do this add the following to your `build.gradle` file
+To do this add the following to your `build.gradle` project(not module) file
 ```java
 maven {
     url "https://oss.sonatype.org/content/repositories/snapshots"